InterContinental looks to China to drive growth

 The group 2011 dividend rose 15 percent to 55 US cents.

-Europe, which accounts for 15 percent of group profit, showed a small fall of 0.2 percent in RevPAR in the fourth quarter due to a poor economic conditions, but Solomons said RevPar had recovered to grow 3 percent in January.
+Europe showed a small fall of 0.2 percent in RevPAR in the fourth quarter due to a deterioration of economic conditions across the continent, but analysts pointed out the region only accounts for 15 percent of group profit.

-Earlier this month, Sheraton-owner Starwood HOT.N posted higher-than-expected fourth quarter earnings but a flat Europe worried investors and its shares dipped, while Marriott MAR.N reports its fourth quarter on February 15 .
+Earlier this month, Sheraton-owner Starwood HOT.N posted higher-than-expected fourth quarter earnings but a flat Europe worried investors and its shares dipped, while Marriott MAR.N reports its fourth quarter on February 15 L2E8D1BCH.

+Shares in InterContinental have reflected recovery hopes rising 50 percent since a low of 939 pence in August 2011 to outperform the FTSE 100 .FTSE index by over 21 percent and they closes on Monday at 1,402 pence, valuing the group at just over 4 billion pounds.

 (Reporting by David Jones; Editing by Sophie Walker)